 Background information and state of play in the UK and Europe

 Incinerators are large-scale, requiring large tonnages of waste and are seen as an attractive option to local authorities as a single answer to waste problems.
-They are therefore acting as a disincentive to reducing, reusing, recycling and composting policies and result in the burning of waste that should be seen as a resource, and thereby threatening the recycling goals of the EU Waste Framework Directive (WFD).
+They are therefore widely recognised as acting as a disincentive to reducing, reusing, recycling and composting policies and result in the burning of waste that should be seen as a resource, and thereby threatening the recycling goals of the EU Waste Framework Directive (WFD).
 Furthermore, burning imported waste contradicts the WFD’s ‘principle of proximity’, which says that waste should be dealt with near its source.

 In addition to these concerns are lingering worries over the health and environmental impacts of incinerators.
 Burning waste results in the production of toxic ash and the atmospheric release of heavy metals, acid gases, toxic particulates and pollutants; including highly carcinogenic dioxins.
 The use of modern monitoring, cleaning and treatment systems required by the EU Waste Incineration Directive was transposed into UK law in 2007.
 This has improved pollution levels, but concerns still remain.
 In particular, there are some worries that toxic ash may not be dealt with effectively and safely.
 There have been examples of UK incinerators where certain pollutants have been released above accepted levels; possible due to temperature fluctuations.There are also concerns from research outside the UK, that pollutants may be emitted at higher amounts during start-up and shut-down .